skx/puppet-summary/HACKING.md

 ## Verify build

+You should have a generated binary now, which you can inspect via:

-`$ file puppet-summary
+`$ file puppet-summary`

+This should show something like:

-puppet-summary: ELF 32-bit LSB executable, ARM, EABI5 version 1 (SYSV), dynamically linked, interpreter /lib/ld-linux-armhf.so.3, for GNU/Linux 3.2.0, BuildID[sha1]=810382dc0c531df0de230c2f681925d9ebf59fd6, with debug_info, not stripped`
+`puppet-summary: ELF 32-bit LSB executable, ARM, EABI5 version 1 (SYSV), dynamically linked, interpreter /lib/ld-linux-armhf.so.3, for GNU/Linux 3.2.0, BuildID[sha1]=810382dc0c531df0de230c2f681925d9ebf59fd6, with debug_info, not stripped`